NPR knows a riot when it sees one.

 “Israeli forces killed at least 60 protesters and injured more than 1,000 on Monday, firing on demonstrators who had massed along its roughly 40-mile border with the Gaza Strip,” NPR’s Colin Dwyer reported, although Hamas later admitted that 50 of the dead were its operatives, not “regular people,” and although Israel noted that the day’s casualties included eight armed Hamas fighters who opened fire on Israeli soldiers while trying to sneak across the border.

-The perversity of NPR’s language choices was showcased spectacularly by one particular Orwellian sentence describing would-be bombers as protesters: “The army says it killed three protesters who were trying to set a bomb next to the security fence in Rafah,” NPR reported.
+The perversity of NPR’s language choices was spectacularly showcased in an Orwellian sentence that describes bombers as protesters: “The army says it killed three protesters who were trying to set a bomb next to the security fence in Rafah,” NPR reported.
 If only they wanted to buy discounted Nutella instead of bomb Israelis, the reporter might have had fewer misgivings about using accurate language.
 (Notwithstanding NPR’s characterization, the army used the word “terrorist,” not protester, to describe those setting the bomb.)

 NPR is hardly the only outlet to insist rioting Palestinians, and even armed Hamas operatives, are mere protesters.
 In the past, New York Times reporters have referred to stone-throwing and arson attacks, from Berkeley to India, as riots.
 Gaza’s rioters, though, have been described as “protesters” and “demonstrators.”